kasparmartens/website/content/post/NP.md

 authors = []

 tags = []
-summary = "What are Neural Processes and how they behave as distributions over functions?"
+summary = "In this year’s ICML, some interesting work was presented on Neural Processes.
+In this blog post, I discuss what Neural Processes are and how they behave as a prior over functions."

 [header]
 image = ""